United States House Judiciary Task Force on Judicial Impeachment: Judge Thomas Porteous

-The Trial of Thomas Porteous
+Trial of Thomas Porteous

 Speaker Nancy Pelosi appointed several members of the task force as managers in the impeachment trial, namely Schiff and Rep. Bob Goodlatte, R-Virginia, were named the lead impeachment managers for the Senate trial, The articles of impeachment were sent to the Senate, where the proceedings were started on March 17.

 Judicial impeachment trials are rather different than Presidential ones.
-The President pro Tempore appointed Claire McCaskill to be the chairperson of a select "Impeachment trial" committee, which would conduct all but the closing arguments of the trial.
-Orrin Hatch was vice Chairman and he and McCaskill served as Co-judges.
+The President pro Tempore appointed Claire McCaskill to be the chairperson of a select impeachment trial committee, which would conduct all but the closing arguments of the trial.
+Orrin Hatch was vice Chairman and he and McCaskill served as co-judges.

 After a version of Voir dire, a jury of senators was chosen to serve on the committee: